leebyron/til/entries/radiate intent.md

 explains why it's superior to asking forgiveness (which I've editorialized):

 1. Invites participation from those with critical info or a desire to help.
-2. If wrong it gives a chance for someone to stop you, however you're not left waiting as when asking permission.
+2. If wrong it gives a chance for someone to stop you without leaving you waiting to begin.
 3. Leaves evidence of good faith.
 Better to be known as predictable than underhanded.
 4. Keep responsibility and own the outcome, good or bad.
 Doesn’t transfer blame